Pit bull terrier chews off own leg in fight for survival - NewsBreak

 “This is really the embodiment of animal welfare, everyone working together,” said Julie Castle, chief executive officer for Best Friends Animal Society.
 “From the Saginaw County Animal Care & Control shelter staff, to the donors who helped pay for the trip, to Thelen Subaru for providing a loaner car, everyone came together for Bella.”

-Bella arrived at Best Friends in her usual character, wearing a great big smile and with her tail wagging.St.
-Pete police officer rescues monkey, dog in the same day
+Bella arrived at Best Friends in her usual character, wearing a great big smile and with her tail wagging.Florida police officer rescues monkey, dog in the same day

 “Ultimately, the best situation for Bella will be to get adopted by a family, but she’s going to love life here at the sanctuary until she gets her forever home,” Castle said.
 “We are grateful we could help and play a small part in Bella’s life journey.
 This is why we do what we do.
 These are the moments that make the tough times all worth it.”